 In some cases, you can station a small table in between the opposing runs of your galley kitchens.
 However, this needs careful planning.
 The table might block your kitchen work triangle, making your way to the stove, sink, and to the refrigerator harder.

 Avoid the corridor effect

-Architects who design galley kitchens are keen to avoid the corridor effect, where the kitchen feels like a small and enclosed tunnel.
+Designers who specialise galley kitchens are keen to avoid the corridor effect, where the kitchen feels like a small and enclosed tunnel.
 These are the things that our designers do to avoid this feeling:

 - Consider an open storage such as hanging wall units or shelves.
 Continuous tall cabinet units on both sides of a galley kitchen make it cramped.